CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 For detailed guidance on licensing setup, refer [here](/docs/processforce/administrator-guide/licensing/license-server/overview/).

-## AppEngine and Plugin Installation and Configuration
+## CompuTec AppEngine and Plugin Installation and Configuration

-To use the Bulk Change plugin, you’ll need to install both the AppEngine and the plugin itself.
+To use the Bulk Change plugin, you’ll need to install both the CompuTec AppEngine and the plugin itself.

-- AppEngine Installation: Follow the instructions available [here](../../administrators-guide/installation.md).
+- CompuTec AppEngine Installation: Follow the instructions available [here](../../administrators-guide/installation.md).
 - Plugin Installation and Configuration: Detailed steps can be found [here](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md).

 ## ProcessForce